Globalized economic development

 Globalized economic development has resulted in increased polarization between the rich and poor on a global scale.
-This has increased vulnerability to natural disasters in some cases, whilst increasing exposure to hazards in others as more (and often more valuable) assets are developed in hazard-prone areas.
+This has increased vulnerability to disasters in some cases, whilst increasing exposure to hazards in others as more (and often more valuable) assets are developed in hazard-prone areas.

 Despite currently increasing the exposure of assets in hazard prone areas, globalized economic development provides an opportunity to build resilience if properly managed.
 By participating in risk-sensitive development strategies such as investing in protective infrastructure, environmental management, and upgrading informal settlements, risk can be reduced.

 Disasters are not the outcome of a natural hazard event occurring.
 They are caused by an amalgamation of the natural hazard event, combined with highly vulnerable assets exposed to the hazard.
 Disasters are therefore manifestations of unresolved development problems, rather than external, unforeseen events acting on a society.
 In order to reduce the impact of these potential disasters, strategies need to be aimed at building resilience in development, addressing the underlying risk factors.
+See a related story: Better local climate adaptation means 'we all benefit' in connected world.

-Indicators suggest that climate change is likely to increase the frequency and magnitude of some natural hazard events; at the same time, the underlying risk factors are increasing globally (UNISDR, 2015).
+Indicators suggest that climate change is likely to increase the frequency and magnitude of some natural hazard events; at the same time, the underlying risk factors are increasing globally.
 To be able to address these issues in the coming future, strategies must adapt a different approach to disaster risk management, before disaster risk exceeds the resources and capacities of future generations to adapt and recover.
 Rather than trying to build resilience to disasters, the focus must shift to building resilience in the development sector.